EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 Many HPC systems now provide energy use data for jobs run on the system.
 If this is the case, you can use these as the starting point for calculating your energy use of HPC resources.
 If this is not available, then you may need to estimate the energy use of your use of resources from component power draw.
 Even if you have energy use data available this may only cover energy use of compute nodes (or even processors on compute nodes) so you do typically have to do some estimation of power draw of other components to know how much extra energy to add on to include them in your calculation.

 If you are really lucky, the HPC system staff will have done this calculation for you.
-As has been done for the UK National Supercomputing Service, ARCHER2: [Estimating emissions from ARCHER2](https://docs.archer2.ac.uk/user-guide/energy/#scope-2-emissions).
+This has been done for the UK National Supercomputing Service, ARCHER2: [Estimating emissions from ARCHER2](https://docs.archer2.ac.uk/user-guide/energy/#scope-2-emissions).

 We will cover two different ways to estimate the power draw of HPC systems which can then be used to compute energy use.